LabSid-USP/RUBEM/doc/source/userguide.rst

 Total Interception
 ``````````````````

 Optional boolean value.
-If enabled, this option allows the generation of Total Interception (ITP) [mm] result maps in raster format for each of the time steps included in the simulation period.
+If enabled, this option allows the generation of Total Interception (ITP) [mm] result maps in raster format for each of the time steps included in the simulation period. :ref:`See more. <fileformats:Total Interception raster series>`

 .. code-block:: dosini